dotnet/docs-maui/docs/user-interface/styles/xaml.md

 Each <xref:Microsoft.Maui.Controls.Style> object can be *explicit*, or *implicit*:

-- An *explicit* <xref:Microsoft.Maui.Controls.Style> object is defined by specifying a `TargetType` and an `x:Key` value, and by setting the target element's <xref:Microsoft.Maui.Controls.Style> property to the `x:Key` reference.
+- An *explicit* <xref:Microsoft.Maui.Controls.Style> object is defined by specifying a `TargetType` and an `x:Key` value, and by setting the target element's <xref:Microsoft.Maui.Controls.NavigableElement.Style> property to the `x:Key` reference.
 For more information, see [Explicit styles](#explicit-styles).
 - An *implicit* <xref:Microsoft.Maui.Controls.Style> object is defined by specifying only a `TargetType`.
 The <xref:Microsoft.Maui.Controls.Style> object will then automatically be applied to all elements of that type.
 However, the subclasses of the `TargetType` do not automatically have the <xref:Microsoft.Maui.Controls.Style> applied.
 For more information, see [Implicit styles](#implicit-styles).

 When creating a <xref:Microsoft.Maui.Controls.Style>, the `TargetType` property is always required.
 The following example shows an *explicit* style: